pereiraj52/TaX-Ray-Canada/replit.md

 - June 27, 2025.
 Adjusted taxable income label positioning in tax bracket visualization from right-52 to right-32 for better placement relative to chart bars
 - June 27, 2025.
 Changed default tax bracket visualization bar color from grey (bg-gray-300) to primary green (#88AA73) for consistent brand color usage
 - June 27, 2025.
 Changed tax bracket visualization text color from white to black for improved readability against green background
 - June 27, 2025.
-Updated taxable income indicator line and label color to #D4B26A (warning color) for better visual distinction in tax bracket visualization
+Updated taxable income indicator line and label color to #D4B26A using inline styles for proper color rendering in tax bracket visualization
 ```

 ## User Preferences